 The Henry Mountains are also notable for the free-roaming herd of bison that live there, one of only three such herds in the country.
 The population was established in 1941 after relocation of 18 individuals from Yellowstone National Park.
 The herd is often grazing in the saddles between the central peaks of the range.
 The mountains are also home to antelope, mule deer, bighorn sheep, wild burros, and mountain lions.
 As one of the most isolated high mountain ranges in the United States, the unique geology of the Henry Mountains makes them worth the effort to explore and enjoy.

-The Henry Mountains are best accessed from the east by paved Utah State Routes 95 and 276 or from the north by Utah State Route 24.
+Table Mountain on the northwestern edge of the Henry Mountain Range is a textbook example of a laccolithic bysmalith.
+(Image credit.
+Google Earth)View from the southeast of Mount Hillers in the central Henry Mountains.
+Colored bands around the periphery are Mesozoic sedimentary layers folded into a near-vertical attitude from the rising magma of the main igneous stock.
+(Image credit.
+Google Earth)How to Get to the Henry Mountains: The Henry Mountains are best accessed from the east by paved Utah State Routes 95 and 276 or from the north by Utah State Route 24.
 One of the best dirt access roads is accessed by traveling south on 100 East Street in Hanksville.
 This street becomes Sawmill Road and winds south for approximately 23 miles before reaching the Lonesome Beaver Campground.
 The road then gets considerably steeper and rougher as it climbs south and then west to the McMillan Springs Campground on the west slopes of Mount Ellen.

 The Wasatch Plateau is located south and east of the southernmost part of the Wasatch Range in central Utah and is in the transition zone between the Colorado Plateau and the Basin and Range physiographic provinces.
 The plateau is a table-like mountain range with an abundance of lakes and reservoirs along its axis.
 These many lakes and reservoirs are the result of three very different geological processes that continue to shape the area.
 These include landslides, which are responsible for most of the plateau’s smaller lakes; extensional faulting, which created valleys (or grabens) that accommodate the plateau’s largest modern reservoirs as well as a few mid-size lakes; and Pleistocene-age (about 2.6 million to 12,000 years ago) glaciation, which created many of the plateau’s smaller high-elevation lakes.